- How Sleep Works

 - Sleep Medicine

-A neuromuscular disorder, scoliosis causes an exaggerated curvature of the spine.
-Most cases of scoliosis materialize during adolescence and disappear as the spinal curve straightens with growth.
+Scoliosis is a neuromuscular disorder that causes an exaggerated curvature of the spine.
+Most cases of scoliosis are diagnosed during adolescence and symptoms decrease as the spinal curve straightens with growth.
 However, more severe curvature may lead to pain and other problems during adulthood.

 Best Mattresses for Scoliosis